Castwilliams251/cwmerch_site/site/content/products/_index.md

 ---
-title: Our Coffee
+title: "Meet Your AI Companion"
 type: products
 image: /img/products-jumbotron.jpg

 intro:
-  heading: What we offer
+  heading: "What We Offer"
   description: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Welcome to the future of interactive AI!
+Our advanced chatbot is designed to engage, entertain, and assist with anything you need.
+Whether you're looking for deep conversations, productivity tools, or just some fun, our AI adapts to your needs seamlessly.
   blurbs:
-    - image: /img/illustrations-coffee.svg
+    - image: /img/ai-avatar.svg
-      text: >
+      text: >-
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        Experience a dynamic AI companion that learns and evolves with you.
+From casual chats to in-depth discussions, our AI is built to provide a personalized and engaging experience.
-    - image: /img/illustrations-coffee-gear.svg
+    - image: /img/interactive-chat.svg
-      text: >
+      text: >-
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        Connect with an AI that adapts to your mood, style, and interests.
+It’s more than just a chatbot—it’s your digital assistant, entertainment hub, and problem solver in one.
-    - image: /img/illustrations-tutorials.svg
+    - image: /img/ai-tools.svg
-      text: >
+      text: >-
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
+        Utilize AI-powered tools for productivity, creative brainstorming, and personalized recommendations.
+The possibilities are endless!
-    - image: /img/illustrations-meeting-space.svg
+    - image: /img/ai-community.svg
-      text: >
+      text: >-
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        Join a growing community of AI enthusiasts and see how artificial intelligence can enhance your digital experience.

 main:
-  heading: Great coffee with no compromises
+  heading: "The AI That Thinks With You"
-  description: >
+  description: >-
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    Our AI is built with cutting-edge machine learning models that adapt, respond, and provide dynamic interactions like never before.
+Whether you need assistance, entertainment, or insights, our chatbot is here to deliver a seamless experience.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: "AI chatbot engaging in conversation"
-    image: /img/products-grid3.jpg
+    image: /img/ai-conversation.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: "AI-generated content and responses"
-    image: /img/products-grid2.jpg
+    image: /img/ai-generated-content.jpg
   image3:
-    alt: Coffee beans
+    alt: "Futuristic AI assistant interface"
-    image: /img/products-grid1.jpg
+    image: /img/ai-interface.jpg

 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: "Alex Carter"
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      I was blown away by how intuitive and engaging this AI is.
+It truly feels like talking to a real person!
-  - author: Philipp Trommler
+  - author: "Jordan Smith"
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      This AI assistant has completely changed the way I interact with technology.
+It’s a must-have!

-full_image: /img/products-full-width.jpg
+full_image: /img/ai-full-width.jpg

 pricing:
-  heading: Monthly subscriptions
+  heading: "AI Subscription Plans"
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+    Unlock the full potential of our AI with a subscription plan tailored to your needs.
+Whether you’re a casual user or a power user, we’ve got something for you.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: "Perfect for casual users who want basic AI interactions."
       items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans
-        - One or two varieties of beans
+        - Access to basic AI chat functions
+        - Limited AI-generated content
+        - Standard response time
-      plan: Small
+      plan: "Basic"
-      price: '50'
+      price: "$10/month"
-    - description: Great for avid drinkers, java-loving couples and bigger crowds
+    - description: "Great for those who want an advanced, personalized AI experience."
       items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
+        - AI-enhanced conversations
+        - Access to premium AI-generated content
+        - Faster response times and priority access
-      plan: Big
+      plan: "Pro"
-      price: '80'
+      price: "$30/month"
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
+    - description: "For businesses and developers who need AI integration at scale."
       items:
-        - Whatever you need
-        - Green or roasted beans
-        - Unlimited varieties
+        - Custom AI solutions
+        - API access for integration
+        - Advanced AI analytics and reporting
-      plan: Custom
+      plan: "Enterprise"
-      price: '?'
+      price: "Contact for pricing"
 ---